Thursday, August 13, 2009

 Earth's growing pains

-Last night all of Caracas experienced a terremoto.
-If I had to describe it like something I’ve never experienced, I would go with a small ship at high sea being attacked from underneath by 4-5 sharks on sugar highs.
-When it happened I was in the midst of yet another outrageous dream involving Lost characters so it seemed appropriate at the time.
+Last night, all of Caracas experienced a terremoto.
+I would describe it like being in a small ship at high sea, attacked from underneath by five sharks on sugar highs.
+When it happened, I was in the midst of yet another outrageous dream involving Lost characters, so it seemed appropriate at the time.

 Friday, April 24, 2009